-The protocols and rules to be applied for a prudent AMU are widely described in various national and international documents and guidelines (Ministero della Salute 2012, 2017; World Health Organization 2014; European Centre for Disease Prevention and Control 2015; World Organisation for Animal Health 2018), which are available to all veterinarians.
+The protocols and rules to be applied for a prudent AMU are widely described in various national and international documents and guidelines (Ministero della Salute

+2012, 2017; World Health Organization 2014; European Centre for Disease Prevention and Control 2015), which are available to all veterinarians.

-Most of cattle and pig veterinarians believe that AMU on the livestock farms in which they operate is not always in line with national and European guidelines.
+Most of cattle (53.3%) and pig (48.9%) veterinarians believe that AMU on the livestock farms in which they operate is not always in line with national and European guidelines.
 This result is not easy to explain because drug use in Italy is a direct responsibility of veterinarians and therefore of the people who completed the questionnaire.
 Thus, the interpretation of this outcome has been further explored by investigating the opinions of veterinarians on AMU and AMR.

-As shown in Table 3, some responses given by cattle veterinarians compared to pig veterinarians (prescription of broad-spectrum antibiotics, preventive use of antibiotics and use of alternative strategies to antimicrobials) probably reflect the different approaches of practitioners operating on two different types of livestock production.
+As shown in Table 2, some responses given by cattle veterinarians compared to pig veterinarians (prescription of broad-spectrum antibiotics, preventive use of antibiotics and use of alternative strategies to antimicrobials) probably reflect the different approaches of practitioners operating on two different types of livestock production.
 In the case of cattle, the veterinarian has a clinical approach to both individual animals and group clinics, while in pig farming the veterinarian's activity is almost exclusively aimed at the health management of the animal groups.
 This different approach necessarily involves a different AMU and can generate a different perception of the problems related to AMR.
-In general, both cattle and pig veterinarians agreed with the fact that inadequate AMU in livestock has clear animal and human health implications.
+In general, both cattle and pig veterinarians agreed with the fact that inadequate AMU in livestock has clear animal (86% and 83.3%, respectively) and human (86.7% and 80.2%, respectively) health implications.
 The percentage of professionals who disagreed with the above statements is still high and probably reveals a gap in knowledge and awareness on the AMR issue.

-Taking into account the good level of awareness (> 80%) of veterinarians about the clear implications for both humans and animals regarding antimicrobial misuse in the livestock sector, it is even more perplexing that only in a limited number of farms are antimicrobials used according to national and European guidelines (Table 2).
+Taking into account the good level of awareness (> 80%) of veterinarians about the clear implications for both humans and animals regarding antimicrobial misuse in the livestock sector, it is even more perplexing that only in a limited number of farms (cattle 40.3% and pigs 46.9%) are antimicrobials used according to national and

+European guidelines (Figure 1).
 As suggested by De Briyne et al., it is probable that external factors (owner influence, ease of drug administration, price or other economic elements) affecting AMU in the farm are involved (De Briyne et al. 2013).

 Approximately one-quarter of cattle and pig veterinarians do not completely believe that antimicrobials are over-used and that AMR is a major problem.
 On the one hand, more than 80% of veterinarians recognise that inadequate AMU can generate problems for human and animal health; on the other hand, more than a quarter of veterinarians do not consider AMR a relevant problem in Italy.
-Nevertheless, official documents state that 'In Italy, AMR remains among the highest in Europe, almost always above the average' (Ministero della Salute 2017).
+Nevertheless, official documents state that "In Italy, AMR remains among the highest in Europe, almost always above the average" (Ministero della Salute 2017).
 This outcome also indicates a major gap in knowledge on the topic.

-Finally, there is a lack of awareness regarding the impact of the use of broad-spectrum antibiotics on AMR; about 30% of cattle veterinarians and 40% of pig veterinarians are little or not at all in agreement with the fact that the use of broad-spectrum antibiotics in livestock production may facilitate an increase in AMR (Karam et al. 2016).
+Finally, there is a lack of awareness regarding the impact of the use of broad-spectrum antibiotics on AMR; 30.6% of cattle veterinarians and 40.6% of pig veterinarians are little or not at all in agreement with the fact that the use of broad-spectrum antibiotics in livestock production may facilitate an increase in AMR (Karam et al. 2016).